 Khao Lak doesn’t have an airport, so the closest is Phuket International, which is an 82km 1-hour 15-minute drive along the coast.

 Suvarnabhumi and Don Mueang International airports have hourly direct flights to Phuket.
-The trip takes around 1 hour, 20 minutes, and prices are competitive because many airlines operate the route.
+The trip takes around 1 hour, and 20 minutes and prices are competitive because many airlines operate the route.